artur-ciocanu/launch.en/help/api/endpoints/data-elements.md

 **Response**

-A successful response returns the details of the new revision data element, as indicated by the incremented `meta.latest_revision_number` attribute.
+A successful response returns the details of the new revision for the data element, as indicated by the incremented `meta.latest_revision_number` attribute.

 ```json
 {